Financial Policy: What is the Optimal Capital Structure and Why Does The Debt Level Vary Among Industries?

 There are a number of benefits to using debt, which include: 1) generating the tax benefits of interest expense; 2) reducing agency cost, by mitigating overinvestment and underinvestment risk; and 3) sending a positive signal to the market regarding expected future results.

 On the other hand, a high level of debt increases the probability that a firm will face financial difficulties (financial distress) and / or refuse projects that would create value due to a lack of financial flexibility.

 In general, financial policy should be aligned – by means of an appropriate level of flexibility – with a company’s business strategy.
 To develop a financial policy, a company should analyze its future cash requirements to set an appropriate level of indebtedness.
 Cash needs should be linked to capital requirement and acquisition plans and should be determined in the context of the company’s business environment.
 As a consequence, an adequate level of financial flexibility will be necessary to match the projected cash flows and corporate strategy of the firm.

 Based on these arguments, financial policy varies from company to company since different firms have different economic realities.
-This argument is strengthened by a study that was conducted by Stern Stewart.
+This argument is strengthened by a study that was conducted by Stern Value Management.
 This study, which analyzed U.S. stock market-listed companies with market values of over $1 billion, shows great variation in financial leverage – defined as total debt divided by total capital – among the observed companies.